Comment on page

-No in-studio changes to flows or variants will be live until they are re-deployed.
-This includes styling changes, changes to logic and variables, as well as changes to integrations.
-For any change to a flow or variant whatsoever to go live, a flow must be re-deployed.
+No in-studio changes to flows or variants will be "live" until the variant is re-deployed to the production environment.
+This includes Theme changes, changes to logic and variables, and changes to integrations.

-is cached in a responder's browser once they load a form, much like a ResponderUUID.
-This forces the the same variant and variant revision to be loaded upon return visits, which ensures the responder will see the same content, style, and logic as they did when they first visited.
-This is called "pinning" and allows for logical and visual continuity of the end user experience, and gives you more useful cohorts for analysis: deploying a new version will not affect the experience of responders that are in-flight on an older version.
+We refer to this as "pinning" a user, and it allows for logical and visual continuity of the end user experience while also providing more useful cohorts for analysis: deploying a new version will not affect the experience of responders that are in-flight on an older version.

 or variant_revision_uuid